Arian-80/Relaxation-MPI/README.md

 # Relaxation-MPI
-An implementation of the relaxation technique to solve differential equations using MPI in C.
+Parallel implementation of the Relaxation algorithm to solve differential equations in C, using MPI.